joshinishant/Circuit-breaker/README.md

 2. GatewayApplication - This application wraps endpoints exposed by EmployeeRegistration application with Circuit-breaker pattern using Resilince4j

-Below are the rest endpoint exposed by Gateway Application
+Rest endpoints exposed by Gateway Application -

 	1. Create an employee (POST)
 		Endpoint - '/gateway'
 		Payload Structure-